fangdong013/conways-game-of-life/README.md

 Current functionality:
  + displays a graph of randomly generated cells which abide by 23/3 rules of GoL (by default)
  + the rules can be changed based on two vectors
- + simple GUI displaying a simulation based on a randomly generated grayscale matrix

-To be implemented:
- + GUI that will contain:
+ + GUI that contains:
    + simulation speed slider
    + rule change option
+    + display of generation count

+To be implemented:
+   + file I/O
    + grid size options
    + color options
-   + display of generation count
-   + display of time passed